Molly Grace9-Minute Read

 FHA loans also come with an upfront mortgage insurance premium that must be paid at closing.
 This upfront premium is equal to 1.75% of the loan amount.

-Repair costs can be one of the biggest surprises and disappointments for new homeowners.
+Home maintenance and repair costs can be one of the biggest surprises and disappointments for new homeowners.
 After all, in 2019, homeowners spent an average of $2,913 on maintenance and repairs.
 Contrast this with renters, who spent a grand total of $61 in this same category.

 A good rule of thumb is to budget 1% of your home’s value each year for these costs.
 On a median priced home, that means you should have around $3,500 set aside each year for repairs and other home-related costs.